uktrade/dit-classification-matcher/README.md

 # DIT CPV, HS & Taric Mapping Service

 This service does one thing and this is to provide HS & TARIC codes from a CPV input.
+Input data used is *HS2017* and *CPV2008*.

 ![Pass the butter](https://vignette.wikia.nocookie.net/rickandmorty/images/6/67/Butter_Robot_Picture.png/revision/latest?cb=20171106225602 "Butter Robot")